 The Admissions Committee considers many factors in making admissions decisions: academic preparation, academic capability, experience, and fit with the School.

-- Due to the volume of documents received we are unable to confirm receipt of documents by email or phone.
+Please note that due to the volume of documents received we are unable to confirm receipt of documents by email or phone.
 Please check your online application regularly for updates.